legends2k/blog/content/post/on_being_slow.md

 tags = ["ruminations", "introspections"]
 +++

-A colleague told me about two types of processors
+A colleague asked an intriguing question: _"what kinda processor are you?"_.
+He explained me the classification:

-1. _Internal Processor_: A person who gives one clear statement -- externally; formulates what to say, makes corrections to it, etc. -- internally
+1. _Internal Processor_: A person who gives one clear statement after having formulated what to say (including corrections, refinements, etc.) internally
-2. _External Processor_: A person who says something without thinking then corrects it and then some more correction...
+2. _External Processor_: A person who says something and keeps correcting it until satisfied -- externally

-I’ve mostly been an external processor.
-I’m clumsy and impatient.
-I’m impulsive and judgemental too.
+I’m clumsy and impatient; they stem from my impulsive and judgemental nature within.
 I’m intuition-driven; deliberate, thought-through actions are a rarity.
-Though my intuition has mostly helped me, I’ve been bitten by over-confidence.
+On the positive side, my intuition has mostly helped me.
+Many times I don’t know the method but I arrive at the right solution; I later trace back and understand my own solutions.
+However, there’re times I’ve been bitten by impatience and over-confidence.

-A healthy balance between the approaches is needed.
-Since I’m already erring on the impulsive side, I’d benefit more from balancing the equation by being more deliberate in my actions.
-I’ve observed becoming more deliberate after I started meditation practise.
+A healthy balance is needed.
+Since I’m already erring on the impulsive side, I’d benefit from being more deliberate in my actions; it’d balance the equation.
+I’ve observed becoming more thoughtful since the start of my meditation practise.

 > Meditation seems to balance.
 If you’re a slow person it makes you fast enough, if you’re a fast person it slows you down enough.

 # Talking